-- A. The incremental earnings due to employment during a 24-month period following the date of the initial hire, for families: - 1) Whose income increases as a result of employment of a family member who was previously unemployed for one or more years; - 2) Whose income increases during participation of a family member in any economic self-sufficiency or other job training program; - 3) Who are or were, within the last 6 months, assisted under a State TANF or Welfare to Work program.
+- A. The incremental earnings due to employment during a 24-month period following the date of the initial hire, for families: - 1) Whose income increases as a result of employment of a family member who was previously unemployed for one or more years; - 2) Whose income increases during participation of a family member in any economic self-sufficiency or other job training program;

-- B. Reduction of gross employment income of 15%. - 91.
-SERVICE-PERSONNEL: Persons in military or naval forces of the United States who served therein during World War II, or who have had active service therein on and after June 27, 1950, and prior to the final cessation of hostilities as proclaimed by proper federal authority. - 92.
-SEXUAL ASSAULT: See definition in Violence Against Women Act Policy. - 93.
-SINGLE PERSON: A person living alone or intending to live alone and who does not qualify as an Elderly Family, Disabled Family or as the remaining member of a tenant family. - 94.
-SINGLE ROOM OCCUPANCY (SRO): A unit which contains no sanitary facilities or food preparation facilities, or which contains one but not both types of facilities and which is suitable for occupancy by a single individual. - SMOKE FREE PROPERTY: Smoking is prohibited on the entire property including but are not limited to all indoor and outdoor areas, apartments, all shared areas, entryways, hallways, stairwells, balconies, lobbies, community rooms, laundry rooms, building grounds and the parking lot. - 96.
-SPECIAL HOUSING PROGRAM: A Special Housing Program is for Applicants and Tenants who are eligible for the housing or supportive services listed in Appendix E or other programs approved by MPHA in writing.
+- 3) Who are or were, within the last 6 months, assisted under a State TANF or Welfare to Work program. - B. Reduction of gross employment income of 15%. - SEPARATION OF HOUSEHOLD: A separation of household is when MPHA agrees to provide a unit to an adult(s) who has requested to be separated from their current household.
+A separation of household may also occur when the household does not meet Occupancy limits.
+Those making separation of household requests must meet all MPHA eligibility and occupancy transfer requirements as well as being Lease Compliant, excluding exceptions for VAWA.
+See MPHA's Occupancy Standards and Lease Add On; Tenant Transfer. - 93.
+SERVICE-PERSONNEL: Persons in military or naval forces of the United States who served therein during World War II, or who have had active service therein on and after June 27, 1950, and prior to the final cessation of hostilities as proclaimed by proper federal authority. - 94.
+SEXUAL ASSAULT: See definition in Violence Against Women Act Policy. - 95.
+SINGLE PERSON: A person living alone or intending to live alone and who does not qualify as an Elderly Family, Disabled Family or as the remaining member of a tenant family. - 96.
+SINGLE ROOM OCCUPANCY (SRO): A unit which contains no sanitary facilities or food preparation facilities, or which contains one but not both types of facilities and which is suitable for occupancy by a single individual. - 97.
+SMOKE FREE PROPERTY: Smoking is prohibited on the entire property including but are not limited to all indoor and outdoor areas, apartments, all shared areas, entryways, hallways, stairwells, balconies, lobbies, community rooms, laundry rooms, building grounds and the parking lot. - SPECIAL HOUSING PROGRAM: A Special Housing Program is for Applicants and Tenants who are eligible for the housing or supportive services listed in Appendix E or other programs approved by MPHA in writing.

-97. SPECIFIED WELFARE BENEFIT REDUCTION:
+99. SPECIFIED WELFARE BENEFIT REDUCTION:

-- A. A reduction of welfare benefits by the welfare agency, in whole or in part, for a family member, as determined by the welfare agency, because of fraud by a family member in connection with the welfare program; or because of welfare agency sanction against a family member for noncompliance with a welfare agency requirement to participate in an economic self-sufficiency program. - B. "Specified welfare benefit reduction" does not include a reduction or termination of welfare benefits by the welfare agency: - 1) at the expiration of a lifetime or other time limit on the payment of welfare benefits; - because a family member is not able to obtain employment, even though the family member has complied with welfare agency economic self-sufficiency or work activities requirements; or - 3) because a family member has not complied with other welfare agency requirements. - 98.
-STALKING: See definition in Violence Against Women Act Policy.
+- A. A reduction of welfare benefits by the welfare agency, in whole or in part, for a family member, as determined by the welfare agency, because of fraud by a family member in connection with the welfare program; or because of welfare agency sanction against a family member for noncompliance with a welfare agency requirement to participate in an economic self-sufficiency program. - B. "Specified welfare benefit reduction" does not include a reduction or termination of welfare benefits by the welfare agency: - 1) at the expiration of a lifetime or other time limit on the payment of welfare benefits; - 2) because a family member is not able to obtain employment, even though the family member has complied with welfare agency economic self-sufficiency or work activities requirements; or - 3) because a family member has not complied with other welfare agency requirements.